University-of-Manitoba-Computer-Science/tools-n-techniques/topic12/topic-2.md

 * [Fedora] (user friendly; easy to ask for help; tries to compromose between stability and keeping up to date with the latest and greatest).
-* [OpenSUSE] (user friendly; easy to ask or pay to get help; tries to compromise between stability and keeping up to date with the latest and gratest).
+* [OpenSUSE] (user friendly; easy to ask or pay to get help; tries to compromise between stability and keeping up to date with the latest and greatest).
 * [Red Hat Enterprise Linux] (user friendly; pay to get help; focus primarily on stability).
 * [ArchLinux] (not user friendly, most things are done on the command-line; easy